home / writing

 Development Integration

-Configure aliases that match your actual workflow:
+I configured aliases that match my actual workflow:

 git config --global alias.co checkout